um-grex/grex-docs/content/english/access/_index.md

 >  - An active [CCDB](https://ccdb.computecanada.ca "CCDB") account.
 >  - An active CCDB "role" affiliated with UManitoba (University of Manitoba).

-Any eligible Canadian Faculty member can get an Alliance [account](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account) in the CCDB system, in his own right.
+Any eligible Canadian Faculty member can get an Alliance [account](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account) in the CCDB system, in their own right.
 Researchers and tecnhical staff members in other roles (undergraduate students, doctoral student, postdoctoral fellow, research assistant, or a non-research staff member, external collaborator) will need to be sponsored in CCDB by a Faculty member.
-The PI registers in the CCDB first, and then he/she can sponsor his group members under his/her account.
+The PI registers in the CCDB first, and then he/she can sponsor his/her group members under his/her account.

 Once an Alliance account for a user has been approved and made active in CCDB, the user can start using Grex's computing and data storage facilities.